tinode/chat/chatbot/python/README.md

 ```
 Run `python chatbot.py -h` for more options.

-If you are using python 2.7, keep in mind that `condition.wait()` [is forever buggy](https://bugs.python.org/issue8844).
+If you are using python 2, keep in mind that `condition.wait()` [is forever buggy](https://bugs.python.org/issue8844).
 As a consequence of this bug the bot cannot be terminated with a SIGINT.
 It has to be stopped with a SIGKILL.

 You can use cookie file to store credentials.
 Sample cookie files are provided as `basic-cookie.sample` and `token-cookie.sample`.
-Once authenticated the bot will attempt to store the token in the cookie file, `.tn-cookie` by default.
-If you have a cookie file with the default name, you can run the bot with no parameters:
+Once authenticated the bot will store the token in the cookie file, `.tn-cookie` by default.
+If you have a cookie file with the desired credentials, you can run the bot with no parameters:
 ```
 python chatbot.py
 ```